-We only cover you if your journey to the special event was delayed before you left New Zealand, and the event can't be delayed or rescheduled.
+We only cover you if the event can't be delayed or rescheduled.

-Everything under D.2.3 Conditions of cover for cancelling or changing your journey before you leave (page 49) also applies.
+Everything under D.2.3 Conditions of cover for cancelling or changing your journey before you leave (page 54) also applies.

-- If a reasonable person in your situation would have expected your plans to change - Anything excluded under D.2.4 Other losses we won't cover if you need to change your plans before you leave (page 50) - Anything excluded under E. General exclusions things we never cover (page 85)
+- If a reasonable person in your situation would have expected your plans to change - Anything excluded under D.2.4 Other losses we won't cover if you need to change your plans before you leave (page 55) - Anything excluded under E. General exclusions things we never cover (page 90)